IBMIntegration/techjam/src/pages/acelabs/Lab_2/index.md

 ![alt text][images/0.png]

 1\.
 Open the IBM App Connect Enterprise Toolkit.
-From the Workspace Launcher we will create a new workspace for the work in this lab guide enter the Workspace name and click OK.
+From the Workspace Launcher we will create a new workspace for the work in this lab guide enter the Workspace name and click Launch.

 ![alt text][images/1.png]

 2\.
-In the “**Welcome to IBM App Connect Enterprise Toolkit**” window click the arrow to go to the **Integration Toolkit**:
+In the “**Welcome to IBM App Connect Enterprise Toolkit**” window click Close page:

 ![alt text][images/2.png]